mpavelka/miloslavpavelka-blog/_posts/2020-02-20-aes-encryption-in-android-and-python.md

 When data is encrypted with AES in CBC mode using the Javax.crypto implementation, the last 16 bytes of the output is the authentication tag.

-When data is encrypted with AES in CBC mode in Python, **authentication tag needs to be added to the output manually** so that it can be used later to verify integrity of data during decryption.
+When data is encrypted with AES in CBC mode in Python, **authentication tag needs to be added to the output manually** so that it can be used later to verify the integrity of data during decryption.